 - ¼ teaspoon black pepper

-- 4 globe or plum tomatoes diced, seeds removed
+- 4 globe or plum tomatoes diced small, seeds removed

 - ¼ cup fresh basil chiffonade (thinly sliced)